leirimnad/EPAMPython/documentation/SRS.md

 * User clicks "+ Add" on the employee list screen (3.1)
 * The form for adding an employee is displayed
-* User enters employee’s data and presses “Add” button;
+* User enters employee’s data and presses “Add” button
-* If any data is entered incorrectly, incorrect data messages are displayed;
+* If any data is entered incorrectly, incorrect data messages are displayed
-* If entered data is valid, then record is adding to database;
+* If entered data is valid, then the record is added to database
-* If error occurs, then error message is displaying;
+* If an error occurs, then error message is displayed
 * If new employee is successfully added, then the **unfiltered** list of employees with added records is displayed (3.1)

 **Cancel operation scenario:**